- Home

 Bronchiectasis

 Specialists at The University of Kansas Health System have collaborated to form a dedicated bronchiectasis care team.
-Our experts work together to provide you with advanced care that includes specialized evaluations, support groups and access to new research studies so that you can manage the symptoms of bronchiectasis and enjoy a more normal daily life.
+Our experts work together to provide you with advanced care that includes specialized evaluations, support groups and access to new research studies so you can manage the symptoms of bronchiectasis and enjoy a more normal daily life.

 What is bronchiectasis?